amezqui3/walnut_tda/dryad/README.md

 ### Acknowledgements

-DC is supported by the USDA National Institute of Food and Agriculture, and by Michigan State University AgBioResearch.
-The work of EM is supported in part by the National Science Foundation through grants CCF-1907591 and CCF-2106578.
-JL was supported by the NSF Plant Genome Postdoctoral Fellowship 1711807.
-DK is supported by an award from the National Science Foundation Plant Genome Research Program (IOS-2046256) and funding from the USDA NIFA (CA-R-BPS-5154-H).
+Daniel Chitwood is supported by the USDA National Institute of Food and Agriculture, and by Michigan State University AgBioResearch.
+The work of Elizabeth Munch is supported in part by the National Science Foundation through grants CCF-1907591, CCF-2106578, and CCF-2142713.

 =========